DanielRitter96/DanielRitter96.github.io/README.md

       <figure class="zoom-container">
         <img width="1995" height="1091" alt="instances2" src="https://github.com/user-attachments/assets/ebc373fc-b989-4e15-80db-554919f1ed95"  class="zoom-img">
       </figure>
-      <figcaption>"It depicts Christ standing on a double basement, keeping the Cross.Behind him is a damask cloth held by two angels and, at the sides, a landscape inspired to the Venetian hills; the castle on the right is similar to that of Udine. *In the foreground are four angels* [...]."</figcaption>
+      <figcaption>"It depicts Christ standing on a double basement, keeping the Cross.
+Behind him is a damask cloth held by two angels and, at the sides, a landscape inspired to the Venetian hills; the castle on the right is similar to that of Udine. <i>In the foreground are four angels</i> [...]."</figcaption>
     </td>
   </tr>
 </table>